You are here: Urology Textbook > Kidneys > Simple renal cyst

 A thin nephrostomy tube is placed into the renal cyst with ultrasound guidance.
 As described above, the cyst volume and creatinine concentration is measured.
 The creatinine concentration should be near the serum concentration.
 A cytological investigation is necessary if not done with the first puncture.

-Before sclerotherapy, contrast media is injected via the nephrostomy tube into the cyst.
-The contrast media should not enter the pyelocalyceal system.
+Before sclerotherapy, contrast medium is injected via the nephrostomy tube into the cyst.
+The contrast medium should not enter the pyelocalyceal system.
 The most commonly used sclerosant is ethanol (99%); the dosage is 20% of the cyst volume to a maximum of 100 ml.
 The alcohol is left 90–120 min in the cyst: the longer the alcohol contact (several fillings, contact time), the lower the recurrence rate.
 An alternative sclerosant is polidocanol.
 A relapse of the cyst occurs in approximately 10–30%.
 Percutaneous sclerotherapy can be repeated.

 Laparoscopic Deroofing of Kidney Cysts